Are You Experienced: Reception and legacy

 Additionally, Mojo magazine listed Are You Experienced as the greatest guitar album of all time in 2013.
 In 2005, Are You Experienced was one of 50 recordings chosen by the Library of Congress to be added to the National Recording Registry, which annually selects recordings that are "culturally, historically, or aesthetically significant".
 The album was also included in "A Basic Record Library" of 1950s and 1960s recordings—published in Christgau's Record Guide: Rock Albums of the Seventies (1981)—and in the book 1001 Albums You Must Hear Before You Die.

-The album has been noted for its influence on the psychedelic rock genre.